 Trichotillomania could be a learned behavior and/or a genetic disposition, for example when a child sees its mother pulling out her hair under stress.

 Epigenetics in psychology is a vast field and promises to show insightful connections between genetics and environment and behavior reaching beyond the nature-nurture model.
 One interesting question here is if behavior caused by environmental conditions can be inherited

 In general, the course of the disorder is in relation to the onset.
 A full recovery is more likely with very young children.
 Most patients develop Trichotillomania between 9 and 13 years parallel to puberty.
 This hints at the important role hormonal changes and imbalances may play.
-Additionally, Trichotillomania affects more females than males in a ration of 9:1.

 The relationship between the menstrual cycle and hair pulling is especially interesting to me and I would like to do more research on that at another time.
 So far, I found two studies comparing the intensity of hair pulling behavior in relation to the menstrual cycle.*

 An original cause for a person who pulls out her eyelashes could be that as a child she learned that when someone finds an eyelash, which has fallen out, he or she could blow on it and make a wish.
 Perhaps she really wished for something important and since it is rare to find an eyelash, she decided to pull one out.
 Then she did it again and perhaps the sensory experience felt interesting or she felt more in control of her life, and she explored further and repeated.

 An original cause can be one straggly hair, which sticks out or one hair, which naturally fell out, gets picked up and examined.